-presentation.
-And insert the sound clip in this slide.
-By default PowerPoint will embed the sound clip within the presentation -- but you can opt to link it rather than embed -- learn how to insert sound (and embed or link your inserted sound) in our Insert Audio (Sound) in PowerPoint 2011 for Mac tutorial.
+- However, you can opt to link it rather than embed it.
+Learn how to insert sound (and embed or link your inserted sound) in our Insert Audio (Sound) in PowerPoint 2011 for Mac tutorial.

 Figure 1: Audio icon selected

 - You will notice that selecting the audio icon makes the Format Audio contextual tab active on the Ribbon, as shown in Figure 2, below.